Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Computational Experiments

 \subsection{Performance Comparison: Slice ``vary-k''}

 To compare performance of various WSP algorithms, for each value of $k$ we generated 100 instances using $\mathit{WIG}(k, 10k, e_{50}, k)$.
-The empirical number of not-equals constraints $e_{50}$ for each $k$ needed to obtain PT instances is shown on Figure~\ref{fig:density-vs-k}. \footnote{ One can observe the `zig-zag' shape of the curve in that the values corresponding to odd $k$'s are greater than the values corresponding to even $k$'s.
-This is simply because the size of each authorisation list is randomly drawn by our instance generator from $[1, \lfloor 0.5k - 0.5 \rfloor]$.
+The empirical number of not-equals constraints $e_{50}$ for each $k$ needed to obtain PT instances is shown on Figure~\ref{fig:density-vs-k}.
+One can observe the `zig-zag' shape of the curve in that the values corresponding to odd $k$'s are greater than the values corresponding to even $k$'s.
+This minor artefact arises simply because the size of each authorisation list is randomly drawn by our instance generator from $[1, \lfloor 0.5k - 0.5 \rfloor]$.
 As a result, the average number of authorisations in an instance with $k = 2i - 1$ is equal to that in an instance with $k = 2i$, $i \in \mathbb{N}$.
-This makes the authorisations in `even' instances slightly more constrained compared to `odd' instances, which is then compensated by reduced number $e$ of not-equals constraints. } In fact, determining the parameters needed to give the crossover point was a significant computational effort by itself, using multiple runs of PBT -- a task that would not have been practical without the improved effectiveness of PBT. \pgfplotsset{PBT/.append style={red}} \pgfplotsset{PBPB/.append style={blue}} \pgfplotsset{PUI/.append style={green}} \pgfplotsset{UDPB/.append style={black}} \pgfplotsset{PBPB CP/.append style={olive, no marks}}
+This makes the authorisations in `even' instances slightly more constrained compared to `odd' instances, which is then compensated by reduced number $e$ of not-equals constraints.

+We then solved each instance with each of the algorithms and in Figure~\ref{fig:performance} we report the median running time.
+We report separate times for the satisfiable and unsatisfiable instances.
+The immediate observations are that all the algorithms demonstrate roughly exponential growth of the running time, but that the performances of all the methods differ widely.